apostrophecms/starter-kit-astro-apollo/README.md

 - Node.js v20 or later
 - MongoDB v6.0 or later running on a local server or access to Atlas.
 See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for set-up details.

+### Getting Started
 The codebases located in the `backend` and `frontend` folders should be treated as interlinked but separate projects.

-As a convenience, this repo has several scripts that can be run at the root of the project including `postinstall`, that runs `npm install` for both the `frontend` and `backend` repositories, `update` for `npm update` in both, and `build` to build both codebases.
+As a convenience, this repo has several scripts that can be run at the root of the project including a `postinstall` scripts, that runs `npm install` for both the `frontend` and `backend` repositories when you run install any dependencies at the root of the repository, `update` for `npm update` in both, and `build` to build both codebases.

-- To start, execute `npm run postinstall` from a terminal in the root of this repo
+- To start, execute `npm install` from a terminal in the root of this repo
 - Next, open a terminal instance at the root of each folder (`frontend` and `backend`).
 Each project needs to be provided with an `APOS_EXTERNAL_FRONT_KEY` environment variable set to the same string value in order to authenticate communication.
 For example, in each terminal execute `export APOS_EXTERNAL_FRONT_KEY=my-secret-key`.
 - The `astro.config.mjs` file is already set to the normal default values, but if you are running the backend server on a different port, you will also have to set the `APOS_HOST` environment variable.
 - Then, you can start the projects using the accompanying scripts.
 For example, in a local development environment you can start each with `npm run dev`.